Monday, March 27, 2023

 How to Go Braless Plus 3 Sustainable Bras for When You Just Can't

-The Crown star Gillian Anderson says no. The 52-year-old announced last summer that she’s ditched bras.
+During lockdown, The Crown star Gillian Anderson announced that she’s ditched bras.
 “I don’t wear a bra anymore.
 I can’t wear a bra.
-I’m sorry,” the actress, explained in a video posted to Twitter.
+I’m sorry,” the actress explained in a video posted to the social media platform X (then Twitter).
 “I don’t care if my breasts reach my belly button.
 I’m not wearing a bra, it’s just too f***ing uncomfortable.”
+She’s not alone.
+Fans chimed in on the thread with their bra-free anecdotes and tips for going braless.

 Do we need bras?

 Bras have certainly inked their value in the modern world, bringing shape and support to women of all sizes.
 Enhancing here, minimizing there.
 But do we really need them?
+Turns out Anderson may be right.
+“No, it is not necessary to wear a bra,” Dr. Lucky Sekhon, a reproductive endocrinologist, infertility specialist, and OB-GYN at Reproductive Medicine Associates of New York told Bustle.
+Even if you’re a larger cup size, you can forego the bra.

 How to Go Braless Plus 3 Sustainable Bras for When You Just Can't

 Of course, the larger the breasts the more supported one might feel with a bra on, especially when working out or wearing certain clothes.
 But all the time?
-No.
+No. (Sleeping with a bra on is an especially bad idea for everyone.
+They’re constricting and may increase the occurrence of back, shoulder, or neck pain.)

 How to go braless

-1. Wear loose-fitting clothes
+Wear loose-fitting clothes

-2. Wear a camisole or tank
+Wear a camisole or tank

 Is it cheating?
 Sort of.
 But not really.
 A shelf tank or camisole can give you just enough support to feel like you’re not totally “out there” for everyone to see but without all the restrictive strappy hooky bits of a traditional bra.
 For smaller cup sizes, this is probably already a go-to.
-Camis and tanks also come in more natural fibers that are softer to the skin and easier to find in sustainable materials.
+Camis and tanks also come in natural fibers that are softer on the skin and easier to find in sustainable materials.

-3. Wear layers
+Wear layers

-4. Wear sports bras
+Wear sports bras

-5. Just burn it (but don’t actually burn your bras!)
+Just burn it (but don’t actually burn your bras!)

 But the real problems start with the supply chains that rely on virgin materials and resource-intensive processes.
 This linear system model has made fashion a big polluter.
 It currently contributes about ten percent of all CO2 emissions and produces nearly 20 percent of all global wastewater.